MaxV6ft4/stock-analysis/README.md

 # Analysis of Energy Stock Performance

 ## Overview
-For this project I wrote a macro in VBA called AllStocksAnalysis to display the total daily volumes and yearly returns for each stock during the two years provided.
+For this project I wrote a macro in VBA called AllStocksAnalysis to display the total daily volume and yearly return for each stock during the years 2017 and 2018.
 I also created a run button in the output sheet for Steve to run the analysis on his own.
 The code worked, but it involved looping through each individual row of stock.
 Therefore I have refactored the code and have created a second run button specifically for this code.
 The output displays the same results as those in the original code, but does so in a shorter amount of time.

 ## Results